MyLifeIsSakura/Batch-Password-Cracker/README.md

 Fourth file, custom_length.txt:

-just open it and it will explain itself inside:3
+just open it and it will explain itself inside:3 (that is the re ommended one to use)